 - Touch.
 There are also a wide variety of methods to engage a senior loved one with tactile activities to spark memories.
 Much-loved previous activities such as knitting, gardening, painting, sewing, or working with tools can be modified according to the senior’s particular ability and interest levels.
 Even simply having the chance to hold a skein of yarn and knitting needles, or placing hands in a tub of cool, damp topsoil can bring to mind pleasant memories.

-Morning Glory Home Care’s top-rated dementia and home health care in Edwardsville, IL and the surrounding communities has been trusted by families since 1998.
+Morning Glory Home Care’s top-rated dementia care in Alton and the surrounding communities has been trusted by families since 1998.
 Our trained dementia care experts are highly skilled in meeting older adults with Alzheimer’s where they are, and helping ensure they reach their fullest possible potential, independence, and enjoyment in life each and every day.
 Call us at 618-667-8400 for a complimentary in-home assessment, during which we learn more about your loved one along with the challenges being faced, and also to let you know exactly how we can help.